 Norma Gordon Harris, a best friend and hairstylist, taught Pattie how to make the unique pie crust.
 Patti’s famous sweet potato pie has a thin layer of brown sugar on the bottom crust.
 It adds flavor and prevents the filling from making the crust soggy.

 Although homemade pie crusts are my favorite, I need more practice to make ’em taste good.

 In the meantime, store-bought pie crusts are the perfect solution.
-Homemade taste!
+Taste homemade.

-Like biscuits, a pie crust should be handled lightly.
+~A pie crust should be handled lightly like biscuits.
 Avoid too much kneading.

-Washed and scraped sweet potatoes in hot salted water… before boiling.
-They look photogenic. 🙂
+Photogenic washed and scraped sweet potatoes in hot salted water.

 Patti's Sweet Potato Pie